awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

 ## Install and Configure the AWS CLI<a name="setting-up-cli"></a>

-To access AWS CodeBuild, you can use the AWS CLI with—or instead of—the AWS CodeBuild console, the AWS CodePipeline console, or the AWS SDKs\.
+To access AWS CodeBuild, you can use the AWS CLI with—or instead of—the CodeBuild console, the CodePipeline console, or the AWS SDKs\.
 To install and configure the AWS CLI, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

-1. Run the following command to confirm whether your installation of the AWS CLI supports AWS CodeBuild:
+1. Run the following command to confirm whether your installation of the AWS CLI supports CodeBuild:

    ```
    aws codebuild list-builds